Moët & Chandon

 Moët & Chandon (/fr/), also known simply as Moët, is a French fine winery and part of the luxury goods company LVMH Moët Hennessy Louis Vuitton SE.
 Moët et Chandon is one of the world's largest champagne producers and a prominent champagne house.
 Moët et Chandon was established in 1743 by Claude Moët, and today owns 1190 ha of vineyards, and annually produces approximately 28,000,000 bottles of champagne.

+Moët is pronounced with a "t" at the end (/fr/; 'mo-et') as the French-born founder's surname is assumed to be of non-French origin—allegedly Dutch-German.

 History

 Moët et Chandon began as Moët et Cie (meaning "Moët & Co."), established by Épernay wine trader Claude Moët in 1743, and began shipping his wine from Champagne to Paris.
 The reign of King Louis XV coincided with increased demand for sparkling wine.
 Soon after its foundation, and after son Claude-Louis joined Moët et Cie, the winery's clientele included nobles and aristocrats.

 In 1833, the company was renamed Moët et Chandon after Pierre-Gabriel Chandon de Briailles, Remy Moët's son-in-law, joined the company as a partner of Jean-Remy Moët, Claude Moët's grandson.

 Following the introduction of the concept of a vintage champagne in 1840, Moët marketed its first vintage in 1842.
 Their best-selling brand, Brut Imperial, was introduced in the 1860s.
 Their best known label, Dom Perignon, is named after the Benedictine monk remembered in legend as the "Father of Champagne".
 The brand was owned by Champagne Mercier but was given to Moët in 1927.

 Moët & Chandon merged with Hennessy Cognac in 1971 and with Louis Vuitton in 1987 to become LVMH (Louis-Vuitton-Moët-Hennessy), the largest luxury group in the world, netting over 16 billion euros in fiscal 2004.
 Moët & Chandon was holding a royal warrant as supplier of champagne to Queen Elizabeth II.

 In 2006, Moët et Chandon Brut Impérial issued an extremely limited bottling of its champagne named "Be Fabulous", a special release of its original bottle with decorative Swarovski crystals.